greenelab/czi-seed-rfa/manuscript.md

 ## Proposal Body (2000 words)

-The Human Cell Atlas (HCA) provides unprecedented characterization of the molecular states of each cell across tissues, organisms, and individuals.
+The Human Cell Atlas (HCA) provides unprecedented characterization of the molecular phenotypes of each cell across tissues, organisms, and individuals.
 Computational techniques that provide the ability to rapidly query, characterize, and analyze this atlas will accelerate the pace of discovery in biomedicine.
 HCA data are high dimensional, but they can often be compressed into fewer dimensions without a substantial loss of information while yielding interpretable features.
-For transcriptomic data, compressing on the gene dimension is most attractive: it can be applied to single samples, and genes often provide information about other co-regulated genes.
+For transcriptomic data, compressing on the gene dimension is most attractive: it can be applied to single samples, and genes often provide information about other co-regulated genes or cellular attributes.
 In the best case, the reduced dimensional space captures biological sources of variability while ignoring noise and each dimension aligns to interpretable biological processes.

 Our seed network aims to create low-dimensional representations that provide search and catalog capabilities for the HCA.
 The benefit of these approaches